Explore Heart Attack

-A heart attack occurs if the flow of oxygen-rich blood to a section of heart muscle suddenly becomes blocked.
+A heart attack happens when the flow of oxygen-rich blood to a section of heart muscle suddenly becomes blocked and the heart can't get oxygen.
 If blood flow isn't restored quickly, the section of heart muscle begins to die.

 Heart attacks are a leading killer of both men and women in the United States.
 The good news is that excellent treatments are available for heart attacks.
 These treatments can save lives and prevent disabilities.

 Heart attack treatment works best when it's given right after symptoms occur.
-If you think you or someone else is having a heart attack, call
+If you think you or someone else is having a heart attack (even if you're not fully sure), call

 Heart attacks most often occur as a result of coronary heart disease (CHD), also called coronary artery disease.
 CHD is a condition in which a waxy substance called plaque (plak) builds up inside the coronary arteries.
 These arteries supply oxygen-rich blood to your heart.

 When plaque builds up in the arteries, the condition is called atherosclerosis